marijohannessen/design-system-website/src/content/components/button/style.md

 A Button cannot have any element or text within 16 pixels / 1 rem of its borders.
 For Button groups, the primary button is positioned on the outside of the set, while the secondary button is positioned inside.
 For a Button with a glyph, the space between the button label and the glyph must be greater than or equal to 16 pixels / 1 rem.
 This is to accommodate for instances where two or more buttons with glyphs appear together.

 <div data-insert-component="InteractiveSpec">
-  <button style="margin: 16px" class="bx--btn bx--btn--secondary" type="button" data-spec-padding data-spec-margin>Secondary button</button>
+  <button style="margin: 16px" class="bx--btn bx--btn--secondary" type="button" data-spec-padding data-spec-margin data-spec-dimensions="height">Secondary button</button>
   <button style="margin: 16px" class="bx--btn bx--btn--primary" type="button" data-spec-padding data-spec-margin>
     Button icon
     <svg class="bx--btn__icon" width="16" height="16" viewBox="0 0 16 16" fill-rule="evenodd">